The Categories of Lubin-Tate and Drinfeld Bundles: -Equivariant Lubin-Tate Bundles on

 is an equivalence of categories. \end{prop}

-\begin{proof} We may apply the results of Section \ref{sect:generalities} to the triple $(X, G, H) = (\sN_m, G_0 \times H_0 / H_m, G_m)$, which in either case (A) or (B) has $L = K_m$ by the above discussion.
-This is preserved by the action of $G_0 \times H_0$, and in either case the triple satisfies the assumptions on Section \ref{sect:generalities} by Corollary \ref{cor:irred}.
-The map (\ref{eqn:caninjectionLT}) is the canonical injection of Lemma \ref{lem:injective}, using Remark \ref{rmk:simplerform} and the fact that $\sN_m$ is quasi-Stein.
-Each functor is the composition of the functor $\OO_{\sN_m} \otimes_{K_m} -$ of Section \ref{sect:generalities} with the equivalence of \cite[Prop.\ 2.52]{TAY3} (which also holds for vector bundles without connection, using the same proof), and the result follows directly from Proposition \ref{prop:mainprop}. \end{proof} For $m' \geq m$, there is a fully faithful inclusion functor
+\begin{proof} The map (\ref{eqn:caninjectionLT}) is the canonical injection of Lemma \ref{lem:injective}, using Remark \ref{rmk:simplerform} and the fact that $\sN_m$ is quasi-Stein.
+Then the result follows directly from Proposition \ref{prop:mainprop}, using that $\sN_m$ is quasi-Stein of finite dimension to give that the image is closed under sub-quotients. \end{proof} For $m' \geq m$, there is a fully faithful inclusion functor

 and this is compatible with inclusion of Lubin-Tate bundles of levels $m$ and $m'$ in the sense that